-Consider looking back to your favorite time period—the sparkle and dazzle of the roaring ‘20s, the Hollywood glamour of the ‘50s, or the hippie, boho vibes of the ‘60s.
+Consider looking back at your favorite time period—the sparkle and dazzle of the roaring ‘20s, the Hollywood glamour of the ‘50s, or the hippie, boho vibes of the ‘60s.
 You could also draw inspiration from centuries past—the romance of the Victorian era, the colors of the Impressionist period, or the grandeur of the Renaissance.

 No matter which historic moment you choose, there are so many ways to bring it to life in a vintage wedding.
-Look to your venue’s architecture when picking a ceremony backdrop, incorporate antique furniture into your reception area, or play up a distressed look or old-school drawings in your paper goods.
+Look to your venue’s architecture when picking a ceremony backdrop, incorporate antique furniture into your reception area, or play up old-school drawings in your paper goods.
 You can even give your wedding look a vintage touch with a gown or hairstyle influenced by your favored era.

 Go for Gold

 An invitation suite with botanical drawings in a dusty gold hue brings to mind an elegant wallpaper design, while a deckled edge softens the look.
 Just take this couple's romantic invite as your vintage inspiration.